The following explains the process and criteria involved in academic accreditation.

-The panel makes recommendations to the Academic Accreditation Committee which is responsible for all accreditation decisions.
+The panel makes recommendations to the Academic Accreditation Committee (AAC) which is responsible for all accreditation decisions.
 Accreditation can be granted for up to five years and is awarded by year of student intake.
 Records of accredited programmes will then be updated or added to the IET and Engineering Council accredited programme databases.

 Types of programmes that may be accredited include Bachelors, Integrated Masters (MEng), MSc, EngD and Foundation Degrees.
-These are awarded different types of accreditation based on their level of fulfillment of the educational requirements for Incorporated Engineer (IEng) and Chartered Engineer (CEng) registration.
+These are awarded different types of accreditation based on their level of fulfilment of the educational requirements for Incorporated Engineer (IEng) and Chartered Engineer (CEng) registration.

 Please note that the IET no longer accredits HNC or HND programmes.

 Each department or school in the UK offering IET accredited programmes is required to pay a £720 (inc. VAT) fee annually.
 Please see the Frequently Asked Question below for more information.